Dasharo/docs/docs/kb/pcr-measurements.md

 TPM event log maintained throughout the boot process is meant to track this kind of information, but due to limitations of its format the log is rarely enough to understand all of the measurements.
-This document is meant to describe when Dasharo updates PCRs so users would know which PCRs to use and when to expect their values to be changed.
+This document is meant to describe when Dasharo updates PCRs so users would know which PCRs to use for sealing secrets and when to expect their values to be changed.

 Firmware components are described separately because not all components might be present in a given firmware variant.